tgstation/tgstation/modular_doppler/hearthkin/readme.md

-## Title: Primitive Production
+## Title: Hearthkin

-MODULE ID: PRIMITIVE_PRODUCTION
+MODULE ID: HEARTHKIN

 ### Description:

-Adds a variety of 'primitive' ways to produce items Antfarming, wormfarming and the normal kind of farming were added as well.
+Contains the main sub-modules for the Hearthkin, a tribe of genetically modified humanoids that inhabits the Ice Moon.
+They have their own primitive means of cooking, farming, production and much more.

+The species ID `primitive_felinid` was added in the configuration file `config\doppler\config_doppler.txt` as a round start species

-### TG Proc/File Changes:
+### TG Proc Changes:

 | proc                                                                  | file                                |
 | --------------------------------------------------------------------- | ----------------------------------- |